Aegyr21/OSINT-Tools-France/README.md

 # OSINT-Tools-France
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Flag_of_France.svg/800px-Flag_of_France.svg.png" alt="FLAG-OF-FRANCE"/>
 A list of OSINT resources and tools that may be useful to you when conducting investigations related to France.
-Lots of tools are available in english.
+Some tools are available in english.

 ## Contributions
 Feel free to join this project — [OSINT For Countries V2.0](https://github.com/paulpogoda/OSINT-for-countries-V2.0)